clean-code-craft-tcq-1/test-for-analytics-Harshitha0306/README.md

 List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the telemetrics in a csv file
+1. Access to the Server containing the telemetrics in a csv file.
-1. _enter dependency
-1. _enter dependency
+2. Read Access to the Battery telemetrics data in a csv file.
+3. Information regarding the minimum and maximum thresholds of Battery telemetrics.
+4. Access of Date and Time Stamp information to record trends.
+5. Tools/ Libraries for the PDF generation.
+6. Access to the server to store the PDF reports generated weekly.
+7. Access to the Email receipents or any notification medium.

 (add more if needed)